autocontracts/permissioned-blocks/whitepaper.md

 We can model a smart contract as a [state machine](http://solidity.readthedocs.io/en/develop/common-patterns.html#state-machine).
 A state machine that has a set of functions that produce deterministic outputs based upon input parameters and its internal state.

 A smart contract's state is modified by sending function input parameters as a transaction messages to the blockchain network.
 The transaction is validated by the network, and upon consensus, the new contract state becomes a permanent part of the blockchain.
-The output of the function can be obtained by any node in the network by quering the smart contract.
+The output of the function can be obtained by any node in the network by querying the smart contract.

 <p align="center">
 <img src="/images/smart-contract-model.png">